lstrzebinczyk/the_empire_blog/posts/3-handling-events.md

 end
 ```

+If we press `AWSD`, we are now moving in the respective direction, and once we release, we are no longer moving.
-This, by itself, doesn't do anything.
+This, by itself, doesn't do anything quite yet.
 We need to introduce additional element into the main loop: updating;

 ```crystal
 # src/main.cr